Wha are the cheapest plans for less than $30 ?

 - Be realistic about what you use:

-Voice minutes, SMS and data : There is no escaping your responsibility in being clear on the ways you use your phone.
+Consider your actual voice minutes, SMS and data requirements.
+Here is no escaping your responsibility in being clear on the ways you use your phone.
 You need to know roughly your monthly data usage, roughly how many calls you make a month and whether international calls are something that is important to you.
-You can fudge around these facts and buy bigger plans if you’d like to.
-However, if you do that, you won’t be getting the cheapest possible plan – which is the goal we’ve set.

 - Be prepared to try something new: